-It’s about 150 kilometres to Whiteshell Provincial Park from Winnipeg.
+It’s about 150 km to Whiteshell Provincial Park from Winnipeg.
 Its eastern border is the Manitoba-Ontario provincial boundary line.
-Most of its 2,729 square kilometres sits north of the Trans-Canada Highway.
+Most of its 2,729 square km sits north of the Trans-Canada Highway.

 It’s been called the Jewel of Manitoba’s Parks, probably because of its location in the rugged Precambrian Shield.
 This is an area of rock rather than prairie – dotted with rivers and lakes.